bosskabouter/volatalk/README.md

 #### Registration

 A user can register by simply accepting Anonymous as his nickname.
-A default avatar (thank http://thispersondosnotexist.com) is loaded but will appear for every contact differently (no cors - no fetch).
+A default avatar (thanks http://thispersondosnotexist.com) is loaded but will appear for every contact differently (no cors - no fetch).

 Optionally a user can save a base64 encoded image into his profile.
 The picture is downsized because it is part of the connection metadata.
 An even smaller thumbnail is saved due to push notification message limit size (~4k)

 ##### GeoLocation

 The application permits the followMe functionality.
-Users who both opt-in are able to see their estimated physical location, distance and bearing, alongside local and remote weather conditions (thanks https://openweathermap.org/).
+Users who both opt-in are able to see their own and other's estimated physical location, distance and bearing, alongside local and remote weather conditions (thanks https://openweathermap.org/).
 By having several contacts using this feature the request information send to this service will render useless for identification/location tracking purposes.
 A future version allows this visibility to certain contacts only.

 #### Push notifications

 Allows users to receive messages through Push notification API of the browser.
 The Push subscription registered in the service worker is saved in user's profile and send out to accepted contacts.
 A contact, trying to send a message while user is offline, will send user's subscription to the Push Server together with a payload.
 The payload is the message encrypted with the public key of the receiver.
 The push server does not know the ID of the receiver so cannot decrypt.
 It just received a URL (subscription endpoint) to resend the encrypted payload to.

+TODO Draw this

 For the client to unencrypt the message it uses his own peerid as secret key.
 Not so secret, but since the Push Server does not know who is the receiver he cannot decrypt the message.
-The Browser Push Provider does not know users peerid so they cannot decypher either.
+The Browser's Push Provider does not know user's peerid so they cannot decypher either.

-TODO: encrypt endpoint with a secret shared between the user and the pushserver (possibly using the same connection token for PeerServer extension).
-Other contacts do not need to know my endpoint, just give them a cypher which the pushserver knows how to handle.
+TODO: encrypt endpoint with a secret shared between the user and the pushserver (possibly using the same connection token for PeerServer authentication).
+Other contacts do not need to know user's endpoint, just give them a cypher which the pushserver knows how to handle.

 #### An invitation